LIQUOR CONTROL BOARD

 [ 40 PA.
 CODE CH.
 13 ]

-This proposed rulemaking will become effective upon final-form publication in the Pennsylvania Bulletin.
+This proposed rulemaking will become effective upon its publication in final-form in the Pennsylvania Bulletin.

 TITLE 40.
 LIQUOR